awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 **Note**
 If a DB cluster is paused for more than seven days, the DB cluster might be backed up with a snapshot\.
 In this case, the DB cluster is restored when there is a request to connect to it\.

+## Timeout Action for Capacity Changes<a name="aurora-serverless.how-it-works.timeout-action"></a>

+You can change the capacity of an Aurora Serverless DB cluster\.
+When you change the capacity, Aurora Serverless tries to find a scaling point for the change\.
+If Aurora Serverless can't find a scaling point, it times out\.
+You can specify one of the following actions to take when a capacity change times out:
++ **Force the capacity change** – Set the capacity to the specified value as soon as possible\.
++ **Roll back the capacity change** – Cancel the capacity change\.

+**Important**
+If you force the capacity change, connections that prevent Aurora Serverless from finding a scaling point might be dropped\.

+For information about changing the capacity, see [Modifying an Aurora Serverless DB Cluster](aurora-serverless.modifying.md)\.

 ## Aurora Serverless and Parameter Groups<a name="aurora-serverless.parameter-groups"></a>